openml/server-api/docs/database/openml_expdb.md

 ### setup_differences

 Precomputed pairwise differences between setups on specific tasks.
-TODO: Not really sure what this is for, `differences` number is in the 100s of thousands.
+Not entirely sure what this means, but seems to be out of use (last setup included is from a run in 2019).

 | Column | Type | Optional | Default | References | Description | Example |
 |--------|------|----------|---------|------------|-------------|---------|